ByteChef LogoByteChef

 Options true, false

-Load only the vocabulary, not the weights.null
+Load only the vocabulary, not the weights.false

 useMmapUse MMapBOOLEAN